moredip/blog.thepete.net/source/draft/founding-engineer-part-two.markdown

 Don't forget to be humble and look outside the technology ecosystem you're comfortable with when assessing whether you should build something or buy it.
 When Twitter were first working through breaking apart their monolithic Rails system one of the first things they did was introduce asynchronous queues between systems - a very sound scaling decision.
 Unfortunately the Ruby ecosystem didn't have any great distributed queues at the time, and so Twitter engineers decided to [implement their own](https://github.com/starling/starling) using the technology they were comfortable with - Ruby.
 Hindsight being 20/20, they might have endured a few less fail whales if they had picked an existing distributed messaging technology that had already been proven to operate at the scale they needed.

 If you need to add search to your Golang-based product, consider ElasticSearch before you start building your own inverted search index in Golang.
 If you're Scala product needs a rich web client, consider React and ES6 before you start building a cool UI framework in Scala.js.

+## Stay tuned for more

+This post covered my second maxim - "Optimize For Iteration".
+Next up in the series I'll talk about my final maxim - "Boring Is Good".
+[Follow me on twitter](https://twitter.com/ph1) or subscribe to the [blog feed](/atom.xml) to be updated as I publish the rest of the series.